 Impacts from fine particulate matter emissions may be more pronounced in children and older adults, who are especially susceptible to illnesses caused or exacerbated by exposure to fine particulate matter.
 Minority and poverty status likely influence susceptibility as well.
-The sensitive population index shows the relative proportions of persons in a census tract who are over 65, under 5, minority, and low-income.
-The sensitive populations index map, http://tinyurl.com/pfo6dns, provides an indication of a project's index score.
+The sensitive population score shows diesel particulate concentrations in relation to persons who are over 65, under 5, minority, and low-income by census tract.
+The sensitive populations score map, http://tinyurl.com/SensitivePop, provides an indication of a project's score.
 Higher index values indicate greater sensitivity.
 To score a project, the sensitive population index is then multiplied by an estimate of the population benefiting from the project, the magnitude of the emissions reduction, and the time of exposure.
 The final project score is assigned 0 to 20 scale.